CIS5650-Fall-2024/Project5-Vulkan-Grass-Rendering/README.md

 |---|---
 ![](/img/results/quadPatch.png) | ![](/img/results/remappedPatch.png)

-It comes to our first grass blade:
+Then it comes to our first grass blade:

 ![](/img/results/firstBlade.png)